 I knew there was a Bela Lugosi statue somewhere in City Park in Budapest, but hadn’t found it in our previous trips.
 On my trip to visit family in Budapest in 2015, I was wonderfully surprised to find it on the side of the Vajdahunyad Castle.
 Thanks to my cousin Zoltán for recording this personal moment for me.

 As you might know Bela was a close friend of my grandfather, Kalman Marki, and I am writing a book which contains a lot of new information about their relationship as actors and as political activists.
-Details on Sander’s Writing Project.
+Learn more about my book.

 In June, 2016, Zoltán discovered the name of the sculptor.
 I wrote to Hartmut Zech and now you can read the story of the statue.
 (I have edited the story a bit to correct typos.)